PPN 06 21: A guide to Carbon Reduction Plans

 While the name might ring alarm bells about red tape, complying with PPN 06/21 is generally quite straightforward.
 By developing a Carbon Reduction Plan, your business can qualify for major government contracts.
 If you get it right, it can also lead you on to both enjoy potential cost savings and enhanced reputation.
 Get started on your CRP today to ensure your business stays competitive and sustainable.

-For further assistance on creating a Carbon Reduction Plan, check out our ‘How it Works‘ page to see how quickly you can get started.
+For further assistance on creating a Carbon Reduction Plan, check out our ‘How it Works‘ page to see how quick and easy it is to get started with Gopher Zero.